chris-hjelmfelt/Powershell/README.md

 # Powershell
 A variety of useful powershell scripts.
 Most scripts contain usage notes.

+### alphabetize
+Takes a comma separated list and sorts it a-z

 ### change-names-fromfile
 Changes a filenames in a folder to the names found in a textfile